-1. Brooklinen Classic Percale, from $99
+1. Brooklinen Classic Percale Sheets, $49.50+

-I have several sets of the percale bedding from Brooklinen, and it's truly reliable, durable, and always crisp.
-I recommend Brooklinen for anyone looking to invest in their sleep and bedding, they've got a range of colors and patterns, as well as the ability to buy pieces a la cart, so if you want to start with just a duvet or just a few pillowcases, you can surely do so.”—Caroline
+“I have several sets of the percale bedding from Brooklinen, and they're truly reliable, durable, and always crisp.
+I recommend Brooklinen for anyone looking to invest in their sleep and bedding.
+It's got a range of colors and patterns, including seasonal limited-edition runs like a limoncello-inspired yellow and a floral watercolor designed by artist Alexandra Karamallis.
+You can buy them as sheet sets or à la cart, so if you want to start with just a duvet or just a few pillowcases, you can surely do so.”—Caroline

-3. L.L.Bean Pima Cotton Percale Sheet Set, from $109
+3. L.L.Bean Pima Cotton Percale Sheet Set, $119+

-I know, it seems wild that one of my favorite percale sheet sets is from an outdoor retailer, but I swear, these are some of the coolest sheets I've ever slept on.
+“I know, it seems wild that one of my favorite percale sheet sets is from an outdoor retailer, but I swear, these are some of the coolest sheets I've ever slept on.
 They're soft without losing crispness, and cool without being made of ice somehow?
-I don't know how they do it.
+I don't know how L.L.Bean does it.”—Caroline

-4. Parachute Linen Sheet Set, from $149
+4. Parachute Linen Sheet Set, $189+

-Crafted in Portugal with 100 percent European flax, these sheets just feel both incredibly comfortable from the get-go—and durable (that weight we spoke of!).
-They also wash incredibly well—and trust us, not all linen sheets are created equal that way.
+“Crafted in Portugal with 100 percent European flax, these sheets just feel both incredibly comfortable from the get-go—and durable (that weight we spoke of!).
+They also wash incredibly well—and trust us, not all linen sheets are created equal that way.”—Arati

-Hawkins does colored linen like no one else (I've been looking for an excuse to treat myself to that gorgeous rust!).
-In the end though, no matter what color you get, you're assured supple, breathable linen that lasts and lasts.
+“Hawkins does jewel-toned linen like no one else (I've been looking for an excuse to treat myself to that gorgeous rust!
+Or was it terracotta?
+Maybe mustard?).
+In the end though, no matter what color you get, you're assured supple, breathable linen that lasts and lasts.”—Arati